Whole Wheat Coconut Almond Scones

 - Unsweetened flaked coconut, for sprinkling

-Preheat oven to 425*F. In a food processor combine whole-wheat flour, almond meal, coconut flour, both sugars, coconut, baking soda, powder, and salt.
+- Preheat oven to 425ºF.
+In a food processor combine whole-wheat flour, almond meal, coconut flour, both sugars, coconut, baking soda, powder, and salt.
 Pulse to combine.
 Add butter and pulse until mixture resembles coarse meal.
 Freeze for 15 minutes or until mixture is chilled throughout.
 Stir together heavy cream, Greek yogurt, coconut extract and vanilla extract.
 Turn on food processor and slowly add in the heavy cream mixture.
 Turn onto a lightly floured surface and knead gently until combined.
-Mixture will be wet.
+The mixture will be wet.